 Whereas cooler shades like magnolia and pale grey are perfect for creating a cool living space in the summer months.

 During these cold winter months, warming our homes is high on our agenda and it can be tempting to whack the dial up to the highest temperatures to escape the winter chill.

 However, turning the heating down by just one degree on the thermostat can save an average of £75 a year on energy costs.
-The temperature of your home can still be maintained at a high level by ensuring you have thick curtains and fireplace balloons to stop warm air escaping the home and covering any exposed floors with thick, plush rugs and throws.
+The temperature of your home can still be maintained at a high level by ensuring you have thick curtains and fireplace balloons to stop warm air escaping the home and covering any exposed floors with thick rugs, such as Vintage persian rugs, and throws.

 It’s also important to ensure you are on the best energy deal available to you, with an energy provider compatible to your household’s needs.